kbckbc/washu_sp22_cse523/lab3.md

 1. Set an address you want to jump.
 In this example, we just want to find out the address where the program exit immediately.
 Later on, this address will be the address you want to execute!!
 2. Find where the strcpy return address is.(It's a brute force method)
 3. And then, run the c program with a parameter containing the address where you want to jump.(We are going to use the address from the Step1)
+4. Make a payload which include the execution of shell code!!
+5. Place the payload as a parameter of the 'ans_check5'.

 ## Steps in detail
 + Preparation.
 Compile the c program below like this.